About Our Woks

 What is a Wok?

 Typically used in Chinese cooking, a wok is a bowl-shaped frying pan that is versatile enough to handle a variety of cooking tasks, including roasting, smoking, soup making, stewing, braising, searing, poaching, deep frying, stir frying, baking, steaming, and boiling.
-Used in conjunction with long handled spatula or ladle, masters of the wok can create culinary masterpieces to please even the most discerning palates.
+Used in conjunction with long handled spatula or ladle, master chefs can create culinary masterpieces to please even the most discerning palates.

 History of the Wok

-Believed to have been invented sometime between 3000 BCE and 1300 CE, the name of the true inventor of the wok has been forever lost to time.
+Believed to have been invented sometime between 3000 BCE and 1300 CE, the name of the true inventor has been forever lost to time.
 Along with being one of the most versatile cooking utensils in the modern kitchen, the wok is also one of the most resilient cooking instruments in history.
-Despite being such an old implement, the design has remained largely unchanged in the thousands of years that it has existed.
-At thousands of years old, the biggest changes to occur were the addition of pot style handles on either side, then came the addition of a pan style handle on only one side of the wok.
-When electric stoves were invented, the adaptation of a flat and hollow base were added so that the wok could be placed over an electric stove burner and cook just as well as a rounded bottom over an open flame.
-Of course, the infusion of electricity and woks didn’t end with the flat bottom woks.
+Despite being such an old implement, the design has remained largely unchanged in the thousands of years it has existed.
+The biggest changes to occur were the addition of pot style handles on either side, then came the addition of a pan style handle on only one side.
+When electric stoves were invented, the adaptation of a flat and hollow base were added so that the pan could be placed over an electric stove burner and cook just as well as a rounded bottom over an open flame.

 Best Woks for Cooking

 There are factions of strict cooking masters who utterly deplore woks made of certain materials.
-Some say carbon steel are the best woks, others side with cast iron.
+Some say carbon steel are the best, others side with cast iron.
 Among the masters, woks constructed of metals like aluminum, copper, or stainless steel don’t even come close to their carbon steel or cast iron cousins.
 For the regular home chef, however, any style will do; so long as it is accompanied by the right kind of burner.
 Placing a rounded wok on an electrical burner can deflect heat back into and cause damage to an electric stove.
 If cooking on an electric stove, the best type of wok to use is one with a flat base.
-See Steel Woks and Cast Iron Woks to find a wok that’s right for you.
+See carbon steel woks ; cast iron woks and hand hammered woks to find the cookware that’s right for you.

-Aside from metal, handle, and base varieties, the only other consideration to keep in mind when shopping for the best wok for your kitchen is size.
-Woks come in a variety of sizes from the small to the enormous.
-Woks in some restaurants are several feet wide and can cook meals for multiple dinner parties at once, while small woks take up less than a square foot of counter-top space.
+Aside from metal, handle, and base varieties, the only other consideration to keep in mind when acquiring the best wok for your kitchen is size.
+Woks come in a variety of sizes from the small to the enormous, in some restaurants they are several feet wide and can cook meals for multiple dinner parties at once, while small woks take up less than a square foot of counter-top space.
 Determine whether or not you’ll be cooking for large groups of people at once or just cooking wok recipes for you and close family.
-Buying a unit to small for the families it will cook for and they’ll be lots of anxious eyes around the dinner table trying to serve a couple at a time, but buy a unit too big and you’ll have a hard time trying to store the item when not in use.
 Which ever way you lean when cooking with a wok, we have the right product for you.